 This is a common question of behavior analysts when first introduced to the application of behavioral science in the workplace.
 Stepping out of the clinic and into fixing organizations seems glamorous to some.
 But, “doing OBM” doesn’t necessarily mean consulting; in fact, where it’s most needed might be in one’s own organization.
-Kelly Therrien, M.S., BCBA, seasoned consultant and behavior analyst, says to start small and she offers a few suggestions.
+Kelly Therrien, a seasoned consultant, and behavior analyst says to start small and she offers a few suggestions.

 OBM on the Job

 ABA companies are rapidly expanding and with growth comes challenges both great and small—employee retention, timeliness, and accurate billing, to name a few.
 No matter the pain point, all roads circle back to human performance affecting company profit and quality of services.
 So, how can you start small and with an impact?